elliotwutingfeng/Inversion-DNSBL-Generator/README.md

 ## Disclaimer

-This project is not sponsored, endorsed, or otherwise affiliated with Google and/or Yandex.
+- This project is not sponsored, endorsed, or otherwise affiliated with Google and/or Yandex.

+- Google works to provide the most accurate and up-to-date information about unsafe web resources.
+However, Google cannot guarantee that its information is comprehensive and error-free: some risky sites may not be identified, and some safe sites may be identified in error.

+- URLs detected with the Safe Browsing API usually have a malicious validity period of about 5 minutes.
+As the blocklists are updated only once every 24 hours, the blocklists must not be used to display user warnings.

+**More information on Google Safe Browsing API usage limits:** https://developers.google.com/safe-browsing/v4/usage-limits

 ## References